-Each loan with an outstanding limit of \$1million or more is to be reviewed one year after the date on which the loan was first advanced and thereafter once every year.
+Each loan with an outstanding balance of \$1million or more is to be reviewed one year after the date on which the loan was first advanced and thereafter once every year.

-Each loan with an outstanding limit of less than \$1million is to be reviewed three years after the date on which the loan was first advanced and thereafter once every three years.
+Each loan which has an outstanding balance of at least \$500,000 but less than \$1million is to be reviewed three years after the date on which the loan was first advanced and thereafter once every three years.